semrush/intergalactic/website/docs/components/radio/radio-code.md

 @## Additional props for input

 Radio.Value conceals a stylistic div and a real, hidden input.
-We typically aim to anticipate where certain properties should be directed, but occasionally, this behavior needs to be modified.
+When you pass props to Radio.Value, it passes specific set of them to input props and all others goes to check-mark div.

+If you need more control over input-tag, you can pass props to Radio.Value.Control.

+> 🚨 `Radio.Value.RadioMark` should always be the next element after `Radio.Value.Control` in DOM.

 @example include